insure logo

 In most cases, life insurance pays out a benefit upon your death to beneficiaries you designate.
 This is the sole purpose of a term life insurance policy.

 However, whole life insurance offers other benefits.
-For example, some of the money you pay in premiums builds cash value and may be available for you to withdraw while you are still alive after a few decades.
+For example, some of the money you pay in premiums builds cash value and may be available to withdraw while you are still alive.

 There are many factors to consider when buying life insurance.
-If you have a young family, it often makes sense to buy a term policy that remains active only as long as your financial responsibilities for raising the family are great.
+If you have a young family, it often makes sense to buy a term policy that remains active only as long as you have great financial responsibilities for raising the family.

-Term life insurance tends to be cheaper than a whole life insurance policy.
-With term insurance, once the kids leave the nest and you no longer have the need to support them, you can simply let your term policy expire.
+Term life insurance tends to be cheaper than whole life insurance.
+With term insurance, once the kids leave the nest and you no longer need to support them, you can simply let your term policy expire.

-However, whole life insurance can make sense if you want a policy that lasts the rest of your life and if you want an additional investment account.
-However, remember that whole life insurance is costlier than term life insurance.
+However, whole life insurance can make sense if you want a policy that lasts the rest of your life and an additional investment account.
+Just remember that whole life insurance is costlier than term life insurance.

 ×